sara-nl/griddocs/source/Pages/General/life_science_grid.rst

 Life Science Grid
 *****************

-In this page you will find general information about the Life Science Grid, the LSG users and available clusters:
+On this page you will find general information about the Life Science Grid (LSG), the users of the LSG infrastructure, and the available LSG clusters:

 .. contents::
     :depth: 4